Friday, December 24, 2010

 It’s a long way from Sky Travel to SkyTools 3, but it’s been a fun trip.
 And not just fun.
 I have no doubt that ST3 and CdC and Megastar have allowed me to see more and deeper than I ever would have without their assistance.
 New to the game?
 Go get Cartes du Ciel and Stellarium right now and get your astro-software mojo working.

 Sunday, December 12, 2010

 The Herschel Project Nights 17, 18, and 19: 395 Down, 5 to Go

 What sort of change?
-Core residents of Chiefland, most of whom are a little older than Unk, on the leading edge of the Baby Boom generation, are ready to move on for one reason or another.
+Core residents of Chiefland, most of whom are older than Unk, on the leading edge of the Baby Boom generation, are ready to move on for one reason or another.
 Some, like Jeanie and Tom Clark, are headed for dark(er) skies.
 Others have encountered health issues.
+Some, unfortunately, have passed on.
 Whatever the reasons, a lot of CAV land is up for sale or soon will be.

-Change, despite what your stick-in-the-mud old Uncle tells you, ain’t always bad.
+Change, despite what your stick-in-the-mud old Uncle tells you, ain’t always bad, though.
 One good change this time was that Miss Dorothy would accompany me to the CAV.
-Now that she’s retired from the University she has more free time, and I was delighted when she said she’d like to see Chiefland for herself after hearing me go on and on about it for the last ten years.
+Now that she’s retired from the University she has more free time, and I was delighted when she said she’d like to see Chiefland for herself after hearing me go talk about it for the last ten years.
 Off we’d go on a bright and early December Thursday.

 The trip down was easy and uneventful.
 The weather was good, the traffic was light, and it sure is nice to have someone along to talk to over the course of the five-and-a-half hour trip.
 The last few years I’ve got used to making the journey alone, and, while a book on tape makes it bearable, it was more fun to be in the company of the lovely Miss D.